qw245roar/stanford-faq/README.md

 ### Review Contest Description
 Make sure to review the Contest Description page for the contest in which you want to enter your bot model.
 You can find it by browsing the [ROAR Contests](https://stanford-roar.com/#/contests) view and clicking the *Read Description* button to the right of the contest name.
 For DTCC contest, please review below additional resources from the `bot-tutorial-master` bundle:
 - `protocol.md`: Covers the raw protocol for question and prediction messages in the DTCC contest
-- `DTCC-Data-Exploration.ipynb`: Provides examples applying different machine learning models to DTCC data
+- `DTCC-Data-Exploration.ipynb`: provides historic DTCC trade data (the live data stream is also exposed via `on_broadcast` method inthe  Quickstart Jupyter notebooks listed below).
+Also offers examples of applying different machine learning models to DTCC data.

 ## Quickstart Jupyter Notebooks
 In the downloaded `bot-tutorial-master` bundle you will find below Quickstart Jupyter Notebooks which you can use to build a model and enter your bot into either of the two contests hosted on ROAR (namely Tutorial/Sine and DTCC).